Evil Bong: Reception

-Films
+Sequels

 Evil Bong 2: King Bong (2009)

 Sometime after they helped destroy Evil Bong, Eebee, college student Larnell finds Alister McDowell at his dorm room door, remarking "I almost didn't recognize you" (a reference to Alister's recasting).
 Larnell invites him in and explains something is wrong with him and his roommates Bachman, and Brett: Bachman has become narcoleptic followed by amnesia, Larnell has uncontrollable sexual urges, and Brett has become massively overweight due to an uncontrollable appetite.

 The group decides to call the delivery man Rabbit, who first delivered Eebee.
 He arrives and after a brief interaction with Larnell, agrees to trade information for marijuana.
 He tells them Jimbo Leary bought the bong in the Amazon in the 1960s while working for the peace corps.
 When half his friends die after smoking from Eebee, Jimbo locked her in his attic where she stayed until his wife sold it, leading to the events of the first film.
 Believing they can find a cure, the five men travel to the Amazon.
-There, they encounter Velicity, a woman who is continuing her recently-deceased-father's research with his research partner.
+There, they encounter Velicity, a woman who is continuing her recently deceased-father's research with his research partner.
 Larnell and Rabbit discover a pile of marijuana behind Velicity's hut, packed to move.
 Guarding it is Velicity's partner, Larnell's grandfather Cyril, who is inexplicably out of his wheelchair and able to walk.
 Larnell and Rabbit go inside the hut where Velicity explains that her father uncovered a prehistoric strain of marijuana cultivated by an ancient people, "the Poontang Tribe".
 She has found that the marijuana can be used to help cure people of health problems and severe injuries-explaining how Cyril is able to walk again-and Velicity is planning on donating the marijuana to help cancer patients.
 Bachman suggests that the marijuana could help them with their extreme side effects, so they smoke some and it seems to work.